 - Juno looked around and saw that Riddle was right, for the two horses were pawing at the ground in agitation.

-- 1.1 • informal (Of a person) touch or handle clumsily or lasciviously: some overweight Casanova had tried to paw herMore example sentences
+- 1.1 • informal (Of a person) touch or handle clumsily or lasciviously: some overweight, ugly Casanova had tried to paw herMore example sentences

 - I wander round looking like a lost child pawing things for a while, and then panic and pick up something which neither fits nor suits me.